-9. Nowadays celebrities are more famous for their glamour and wealth than for their achievements, and this sets a bad example to young people.
-To what extent do you agree or disagree with this statement?
+9. Nowadays celebrities famous their glamour wealth than for are more for and their achievements, and this sets bad example to young people. а То what extent do disagree with this statement? you agree or

 10. Foreign visitors should pay more than local visitors for cultural and historical attractions.
 To what extent do you agree or disagree with this opinion?